 INABILITY TO CLEANLY HANDLE COMPLICATED DEAL STRUCTURES

-Classic Excel: Most excel models are built by one or two people in an organization and slowly evolve over time.
+Classic Microsoft Excel®: Most excel models are built by one or two people in an organization and slowly evolve over time.
 But what about the property that is a different property type or the A/B1/B2/Mezz/Equity structure or the multi-property with 6 hotel properties?
 Unless a firm has a different template for each permutation of these (and maintain them), it is very hard to accurately structure different style transactions.

 CONCLUSION